wilsonfreitas/awesome-quant/README.md

 - [pdblp](https://github.com/matthewgilbert/pdblp) - A simple interface to integrate pandas and the Bloomberg Open API
 - [tiingo](https://github.com/hydrosquall/tiingo-python) - Python interface for daily composite prices/OHLC/Volume + Real-time News Feeds, powered by the Tiingo Data Platform.
 - [IEX](https://github.com/addisonlynch/iexfinance) - Python Interface for retrieving real-time and historical prices and equities data from The Investor's Exchange.
+- [alpaca-trade-api](https://github.com/alpacahq/alpaca-trade-api) - Python interface for retrieving real-time and historical prices from Alpaca API as well as trade execution.

 ### Excel Integration